-It is illegal to sell insurance in Texas without a license.
+It’s illegal to sell insurance in Texas without a license.
 (The only exception is for surplus lines carriers, which are out-of-state companies that insure unusual or hard-to-place risks.
-Surplus lines carriers must still register with the Texas Department of Insurance to do business in Texas, and they must be licensed in their home state or country.)
+Surplus lines companies must still register with TDI to do business in Texas, and they must be licensed in their home state or country.)

-Unlicensed companies usually don’t meet the state's minimum financial requirements and may not have the money to pay claims.
+Unlicensed companies rarely meet the state's minimum financial requirements and may not have the money to pay claims.
 The company will collect your premiums and might even pay a few small claims so you'll continue paying your premium.
-Then, when you have an expensive claim, the company could vanish and leave you with no coverage and expensive bills to pay.
+Then, when you have an expensive claim, the company could disappear and leave you with no coverage and expensive bills to pay.

-Consumers and small businesses who have trouble finding or affording insurance are vulnerable to these schemes.
+Consumers and small businesses who have trouble finding or affording insurance can be vulnerable to these schemes.

-Make sure your agent or company is properly licensed or registered to sell insurance in Texas.
+Make sure your agent or company is licensed or registered to sell insurance in Texas.
 If you have health coverage through your employer - especially if you work for a small employer - it's still a good idea to make sure your insurance company is licensed.
-You can learn an agent or company's license status by calling the TDI Consumer Help Line or by viewing company profiles on our website
+Learn an agent or company's license status by calling our Help Line at 800-252-3439 or by checking our website.

 When you check a company's license status, be sure you know the company's exact name.
 Unlicensed companies often use names that are similar to the names of licensed companies.
 If you find even a small difference between the name a company provides and the name TDI has on record, please tell TDI immediately.

 Doctors and hospitals commit fraud when they over-bill insurance companies for services they provided, bill for services they didn't provide, or perform unnecessary tests and procedures.